millemnm/CPSC406-WikiGame/README.md

 source setup.sh
 ```

-PLEASE INSERT AN OPENAI SECRET KEY INTO crawler.py
+PLEASE INSERT AN OPENAI SECRET KEY INTO WikipediaGame/server/crawler.py, ON LINE 9

 Starting the server: